S. D. Jones

-Conrad Efraim (March 30, 1945 – October 26, 2008) was an Antiguan professional wrestler best known by his ring name, Special Delivery Jones or S. D. Jones (sometimes referred to as S. D. "Special Delivery" Jones) from his time (1974–1990) in the World Wrestling Federation (WWF, now WWE).
+Conrad Efraim (March 30, 1945 – October 26, 2008) was an Antiguan professional wrestler best known by his ring name Special Delivery Jones or S. D. Jones (sometimes referred to as S. D. "Special Delivery" Jones) during his time in the World Wrestling Federation (WWF, now WWE) from 1974 to 1990.
 He also wrestled in Jim Crockett Promotions and the National Wrestling Alliance (NWA), and he won the NWA Americas Tag Team Championship three times.

 Professional wrestling career

 Before becoming a wrestler, Efraim worked at a telephone company.
 He also took part in boxing and lifting weights.
 While there, he began training under Johnny Rodz and Killer Kowalski in the sport of professional wrestling.
 Upon completion of his training, he quit his job and began working for NWA Mid-Atlantic under the name "Roosevelt Jones" in a tag team with his partner and kayfabe cousin Rufus R. Jones.
 While there, they had a memorable feud with the Anderson family (Ole and Gene).

 On January 17, 1975, after leaving the Mid-Atlantic area for California, Jones won his first of three tag team titles, combining with Porkchop Cash to take the NWA Americas Tag Team Championship from the Hollywood Blonds (Buddy Roberts and Jerry Brown).
 The following month, Jones and Cash dropped the titles back to the Blonds.
 Jones won the title again in 1977, teaming with Tom Jones to defeat Black Gordman and Goliath.
 Gordman and Goliath regained the championship, but SD and Tom Jones won the belts back from them on November 18, 1977.

 S. D. Jones had his first match in the WWWF on April 25, 1974, facing Nikolai Volkoff in Trenton, New Jersey.
 Jones would continue to wrestle in the WWF (WWWF) as a mid-card babyface who would give the heels a hard time but end up losing.
 He did, however, win quite a few matches on smaller cards against lower card or fellow mid carders like Ron Shaw and Johnny Rodz.
 Jones was often featured in tag team matches partnered with Tony Atlas, and the two challenged Mr. Fuji and Mr. Saito for the WWF Tag Team Championship several times in 1981.
 On one occasion, the two ended up as the final men in a battle royal and flipped a coin to decide the winner, as seen on the WWF Coliseum Video 'Best of the WWF Volume 4' and 'Grand Slams' video cassettes.